Reversible canted persistent spin textures with large spin splitting in two-dimensional ferroelectric bilayer WTe$_{2}$: Conclussion

 \section{Conclussion}

 In summary, through first-principles DFT calculations supplemented by symmetry analysis, we have systematically investigated the SOC-related properties of the ferroelectric bilayer WTe$_{2}$, a novel 2D material having a coexistence between the ferroelectricity and semimetal property.
 We have observed the emergence of the novel type of PST in the spin-split states around the Fermi level, dubbed canted PST.
-This particular PST exhibits a unidirectional spin configuration tilted along the $yz$ plane in the FBZ, which is significantly different from the previous PST widely observed in various semiconductor QW \cite{Bernevig, Walser2012, Sasaki2014} and 2D material systems with in-plane ferroelectricity \cite{Ai2019, Absor2021c, Absor2019a, Anshory2020, Absor2019b, Lee2020, Absor2021a, Absor2021b, Jia}.
-Our $\vec{k}\cdot\vec{p}$-based symmetry analysis has clarified that the canted PST observed in the present systems is enforced by the out-of-plane mirror $M_{yz}$ symmetry of the $C_{s}$ point group in the bilayer WTe$_{2}$.
+This particular PST exhibits a unidirectional spin configuration tilted along the $yz$ plane in the FBZ, which is significantly different from the previous PST widely observed on various semiconductor QW \cite{Bernevig, Walser2012, Sasaki2014}, bulk systems \cite{Tao2018, HZhao}, and 2D ferroelectric materials \cite{Ai2019, Absor2021c, Absor2019a, Anshory2020, Absor2019b, Lee2020, Absor2021a, Absor2021b, Jia}.
+Our $\vec{k}\cdot\vec{p}$-based symmetry analysis has clarified that the observed canted PST is enforced by the out-of-plane mirror $M_{yz}$ symmetry of the $C_{s}$ point group in the bilayer WTe$_{2}$.
 More importantly, we have shown that this typical PST can be effectively reversed upon the out-of-plane ferroelectric switching, which has been demonstrated through the application of an out-of-plane external electric field.
 Therefore, our study suggested that the present system is promising for efficient and non-volatile spintronics devices.

 Since the canted PST found in the present study is driven by the out-of-plane mirror symmetry $M_{yz}$ operation in the $C_{s}$ point group, it is expected that this typical PST can also be achieved on other 2D materials having the similar point group symmetry.
 Recently, there have been several other 2D bilayer systems that were predicted to maintain the interlayer sliding ferroelectricity and low symmetry of the crystals, such as ZrI$_{2}$ \cite{Ding, ZhangT} and VS$_{2}$ \cite{Liu}, thus opening a possibility to further explore the achievable PST in these materials.
 Our predictions are expected to stimulate further theoretical and experimental research in the exploration of PST-based 2D materials, widening the range of the 2D materials for future spintronic applications.